cis-ds/course-site/content/homework/explore-data/index.markdown

 # Overview

-Due by 1:00 pm CT (Chicago) on October 13th.
+Due by 9:40am (Chicago) on January 26th.

 Now that you've demonstrated your software is setup, the goal of this assignment is to practice transforming and exploring data.